Master of Science in Human Biology (M.S.)

 The student will be able to:

-- Collect and analyze research data within the current knowledge of the literature of the discipline.
+- Synthesize knowledge based on the literature of the human biology discipline.

 Program Specific Admission Procedures